learningdebunked/ArchitecturalPatterns/README.md

 An enterprise-level agile system is comprised of small, cooperating but stand-alone parts, whereas EA is one large system.

+**Characteristics of DDD**

+    ** Structure of code should map to domain , the problem that is solved **  DDD is incremental , no Big upfront Design , i.e. inspect & adapt & improve **  Microservice is the common way DDD is implemented ** Domain driven design is organizing code along certain well defined boundaries ** Bounded context -- Natural division within a business , things that go inside the context happen within the context ** Entity -- individual within a given context .
+Much like an object or a class in a object oriented world.
+Has one job and does one thing with a specific context
+    ** Aggregate -- collection of entities that you talk to through a single portal ** Line b/w Entity and Aggregate can be fuzzy.
+    ** Determining whether its an Entity or Aggregate may not be visible from outside the context ** Portal entity uses other entities within aggregates to accomplish tasks ** Context can be implemented by single aggregate or multiple aggregates ** Ubiquituous language

+          ** People working within an context use a language all their own ** Language of one context is different from language of other contexts **

 Architectural patterns
 - Monolith - every thing happens in one big program.
 Cost of replacing a monolith is lower than maintaining .
 A well structured monolith has horizontal and vertical partitions
   Horizontal partitions are called Tiers ( like UI / Business logic and / Database ) .